sebidieter26/adc-leds-tasks/README.md

 Operating Systems in Automation Project
 =
-This is one of my university projects that was meant to help us understand ADC and working with tasks better.
+This university project was meant to help us learn about tasks and get a better grasp of ADC (Analog-to-Digital Converter).

 In this project I have used freeRTOS to create and control 4 tasks that are getting values from 2 potentiometers.